tttmmmyyyy/fixlang/Document.md

 ### `as_v : U -> V`

 Converts a union value into a variant value if it is created as the variant.
-If not so, this function panics.
+If not so, this function aborts.

 ### `mod_v : (V -> V) -> U -> U`